How Much Will a Tax Lawyer Cost Your Small Business?

-Keeping a close eye on expenses -- like paying small business lawyer costs when you need a business tax attorney -- is a major consideration when you own a business.
-If you're like many others, you're probably inclined to err on the side of not spending if and when you have a choice.
+Keeping a close eye on expenses, like paying small business lawyer costs when you need a business tax attorney, is a major consideration when you own a business.
+If you're like many others, you're probably inclined to err on the side of not spending when you have a choice.
 Understanding the role such an attorney plays in the event of a tax dispute can help you determine whether the expense is worth it.

 A tax attorney has a Juris Doctor or J.D. degree and has passed the bar exam in your state.
-He's been admitted to the bar so he can legally practice law.
-But tax specialization is something else again.
-This kind of experience is developed over time as attorneys practice in the field and keep abreast of the many frequent changes in tax law.
+They've been admitted to the bar so they can legally practice law.
+Tax lawyers develop their experience over time as they practice in the field.
+They are well versed on the numerous frequent changes in tax law.

-When you ask a lawyer just how much his services are going to cost you, he'll probably hem and haw, and with good reason.
+When you ask a lawyer just how much his services are going to cost you, they might hem and haw, and with good reason.
 Your case may seem straightforward at first, then some complication arises that takes much more of the attorney's time than was initially anticipated.

-A better question is to ask him his hourly rate.
-If he charges $300 an hour and it takes him 10 hours in audit time, court appearances and phone calls to the IRS to resolve your problem, you'll spend $3,000 -- at a minimum, not accounting for unexpected complications.
+A better question is to ask them is their hourly rate.
+If they charge $300 an hour and it takes them 10 hours in audit time, court appearances and phone calls to the IRS to resolve your problem, you'll spend $3,000, at a minimum, not accounting for unexpected complications.
 Experienced tax lawyers typically charge $200 to $400 an hour as of 2016, but their rates are subject to inflation just like everything else.
-Expect to put down a retainer based on how much time the lawyer thinks he's going to have to put into your case.
+Expect to put down a retainer based on how much time the lawyer thinks they're going to have to put into your case.

-He'll bill his time against this money until it runs out, then you may be asked to put down another deposit if your case is still ongoing.
+They'll bill their time against this money until it runs out, then you may be asked to put down another deposit if your case is still ongoing.

 Many situations can arise in business that can necessitate the help of a tax attorney, and they're not limited to audit notices from the Internal Revenue Service.